opentracing/specification/project_organization.md

 # OpenTracing Project Organization

-[OpenTracing](http://opentracing.io) is essentially a standardization effort.
+[OpenTracing](http://opentracing.io) is a standardization effort that makes it easier to consistently model and describe the behavior of transactions in distributed systems.
 There are three constituencies that care about this standard:

 1. **Tracing tool maintainers:** "Instrumenting all software" is an unreasonable goal for any one particular tracing or monitoring project or vendor.
 OpenTracing essentially amortizes this work.
 2. **Software developers who build and deploy applications:** These developers want to use whatever tracing and observability tools that work best within their organization's infrastructure, and they want to choose those tools independent of whatever third-party (open-source) software packages they happen to have built around.